Phorklift/phorklift/README.md

 upstream configuration string.
 The following requests with "/img/" prefix will use this sub-upstream directly in 60 seconds (defined by `check_interval=60` above).
-After 60 seconds, h2tpd will query Redis again to check whether the configuration is deleted or modified.
+After 60 seconds, Phorklift will query Redis again to check whether the configuration is deleted or modified.
 Then the administrator only need to create, delete and modify the name-configuration entries in Redis to realize the service discovery.

 Compared to last forward proxy example, `get_conf()` return one more value, the status code, to indicate status.
-Besides, the returned `conf` is string but not Lua table, and h2tpd will load the string into Lua table.
+Besides, the returned `conf` is string but not Lua table, and Phorklift will load the string into Lua table.

 Here the Redis is just an example.
 You can query the configuration from local file, another HTTP server, etc.

-Dynamic Upstream handles upstream configuration only, while dynamic Path handles path configuration which includes most of h2tpd's commands, such as the `limit_req` in the above example.
+Dynamic Upstream handles upstream configuration only, while dynamic Path handles path configuration which includes most of Phorklift's commands, such as the `limit_req` in the above example.
 It's much more powerful.

 ## Feature: Clean Code.

 Probably all programers will think their codes are clean.
-But I really try my best to keep h2tpd's code clean.
+But I really try my best to keep Phorklift's code clean.

-In addition, h2tpd is written from the ground-up so there is no "legacy code" by now.
+In addition, Phorklift is written from the ground-up so there is no "legacy code" by now.

 Here is a [unfair comparison with Nignx](doc/topics/unfair_code_comparison_with_nginx.md).
-You will find that it's much easier to develop with h2tpd than nginx.
+You will find that it's much easier to develop with Phorklift than nginx.

 ## Feature: Detailed Statistics.